Krnl-staff/FAQ/Key system/New key is incorrect.md

 # New key is incorrect
-- Make sure you're not using any browser VPN.
-If you are, disable/remove it.
+- Make sure that you are NOT using any browser's in-built VPN.
+If you are, then disable/remove it.

 - Try using a different web browser.
 [Google Chrome](https://www.google.com/chrome/), [Firefox Browser](https://www.mozilla.org/en-US/firefox/new/), [Brave Browser](https://brave.com/download/)